xylafur/cosc4368-AI-GroupProject/README.md

     location.py
         Has the definitions for the objects that represent individual squares (locations) in the world.
 There are 3 object types that are used by the rest of the modules (4 in total).
-Pick up locations, drop off locations and then normal locations which are neither.
+Square types:
+        - Pick up,
+        - Drop off,
+        - Normal

         The only module that should need this one, is the world module.

         Each of these location objects has various functions that allow the